lukemunsch/rwbyQuiz/README.md

 On the second and all further visits to the RWBY Fan-Made Quiz, they will test their knowledge further with a series of randomly assigned questions that will differ every time they are running the quiz: the number of questions to answer is 20 and the lifelines add extra points depending on how many lives are remaining.
 The randomly selected questions will be chosen from the over 60 available, so they may be able to run the quiz 3 times with only occasional repeats.

+One thing that I quite like about the questions is that as the story progresses, there can be an increasing number of questions that can be added, from smallest details making the quiz harder, or new seasons added and new content to be added with maybe even new characters.
+This may encourage people to continue to come back numerous times to see what has been added and the new updated questions they can try to answer.

 ## Features

-Languages used for the RWBY Fan-Made Quiz are HTML, CSS AND JavaScript.
+Languages used for the RWBY Fan-Made Quiz are:
+- HTML,
+- CSS and,
+- JavaScript.

 ### Style Choices